openconfig/lemming/README.md

 In KNE, flags are set using the `args` attribute in the topology file.
 The Lemming operator also adds some mandatory flags to lemming for ease of use.
 These are flags that are always set since they required to run lemming in a containerized environment.
-These are set for These flags are defined at operator/controllers/lemming_controller.go.
+They are defined at operator/controllers/lemming_controller.go.